hsudml/shootAndRecord/guide.md

 ![Storyboards for two scenes, each asking for info about equipment, environment and footage](images/storyboard.png)

-When thinking about your video project, you will want to think about:
+When planning your video project, you will want to think about:
 + Equipment (camera, mic, props)
 + Environment (location, lighting, noise, traffic)
 + Footage (B-roll, where, what equipment, types of shots)